iwasz/oledgui/README.md

   * [ ] Combo box accepts only `const char *` instead of templatized `c::string` concept.
   * [ ] Styling (external template class impacting various aspects of the output)
   * [ ] AND / OR Widget parameters dictating the looks.
   * [ ] Test the api for potetntial user mistakes.
 Aren't compiler error messages too long?
-If yes, fix so they are shorter (concepts garding as soon ass possible).
+If yes, fix so they are shorter (concepts as soon ass possible).
 * [x] bug: empty line after nested container
 * [x] A window.
 Like ncurses window (i.e. area).
 It has to have its own coordinate system and focusCounter.
 It should overlay what was previously displayed (easy and concise)
   * [x] Dialog